-A graduate of Princeton University (BA) and University of Missouri-St. Louis (MFA), she has most recently taught at the 92nd Street Y in New York and curates the Sunday Poetry Workshops for the St. Louis Poetry Center.
-She has also taught creative writing at Washington University in St. Louis, the St. Louis Public Schools and the St. Louis County Juvenile Detention Center.
+A graduate of Princeton University (BA) and University of Missouri-St. Louis (MFA), she has taught creative writing at the 92nd Street Y, Washington University in St. Louis, the St. Louis Public Schools and the St. Louis County Juvenile Detention Center.
 She curated the Sunday Poetry Workshops for the St. Louis Poetry Center and serves on the board of the Five Points Center for the Visual Arts in Torrington, CT.

 Photo: Sarah Carmody